flock-community/zod-endpoints/README.md

 ]);
 ````

-### Api
+## Api
-The endpoints can be convert into a service with the [Api](src/api.ts) type.
-This type transforms the schema into an object of the requests.
+The endpoints can be convert into a service or a client with the [Api](src/api.ts) type.

+### Server
+For the  type transforms the schema into an object of the requests.
 The key of the object is the name of the route the value is a function from the request to a union of the responses.
 This object is strict typed and exhaustive.

 ```ts
 const service = {